Optimizing the health of unborn children is my passion.

 - Test your genetics and see where you may have blocks in your folate pathway.
 Knowing this is useful as you can be proactive in bypassing these blocks with various nutrients, avoiding various medications and increasing certain foods.

-- After you test your genetics via 23andMe, then run your raw data through something like MTHFR Support.
+- After you test your genetics via 23andMe, then run your raw data through StrateGene.

 I encourage you, as an individual looking to optimize your health and possibly your future child’s, to inform your physician, friends and loved ones about the dangers of folic acid – and the benefits of reduced folate such as methylfolate.

-After all, my passion is to reduce the incidence of disease of unborn children – and I will do this one physician and one person at a time.
+I believe that it is possible to reduce the incidence of disease of unborn children – and I will do this one physician and one person at a time.

 PS – Throw away your folic acid enriched foods and supplements.
 Today.
 That is your way to celebrate Folic Acid Awareness Week 2014.
 Spread the word.